 Who wants a planned trip to a beautiful location in Aotearoa to turn into an unplanned trip to the doctor?

-And for Kiwis returning from overseas holidays or living abroad, it can be a total downer to be struck down with an illness after coming home.
+And for Kiwis returning from overseas, it can be a total downer to be struck down with an illness after coming home.

-Here are some tips for what to do if overseas visitors, or returning New Zealanders, become sick within a month of arriving or returning home:
+Here are some tips for what to do if you become sick within a month of arriving or returning home.